AlexBogden/canadian-border-crossings-analysis/README.md

 **Author**: Alex Bogden | [LinkedIn](https://www.linkedin.com/in/alex-bogden/)

-SQL analysis of Canadian land border crossing trends from 2024 to 2026, using publicly available data from the Bureau of Transportation Statistics (BTS).
+SQL and Python analysis of Canadian land border crossing trends from 2024 to 2026, using publicly available data from the Bureau of Transportation Statistics (BTS).

 ## Project Background